Topics|Topics Meeting of Compliance Managers and Practitioners for Fiscal Year 2022

 The latest discussion at the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA) Ethics & Business Integrity Committee (eBIC)

-The five working groups (ESG, MLO Outreach, Innovation enabling, Responsible Engagement with Stakeholders, Code He explained that the IFPMA has a Code of Practice, which is not legally binding, but member companies and member organizations are expected to comply with it.
+The five working groups (ESG, MLO Outreach, Innovation enabling, Responsible Engagement with Stakeholders, Code Explanation was given that the IFPMA has a Code of Practice, which is not legally binding, but member companies and member organizations are expected to comply with it.
 He then introduced the guidance published by IFPMA.

 Finally, he concluded with a decision-making framework, which describes "what to do and in what order from the perspective of ethics and compliance when making business decisions," and which is available on the IFPMA website if you do not have such a framework.
 If you do not have such a framework, it is available on the IFPMA website and I encourage you to refer to it.